DominiqueOstinet/DominiqueOstinet/README.md

 - 👋 Hi !
 I'm retraining for a new career and I'm doing a Data analyst course at Open Classroom.
-     I'm thinking of doing a Data scientist sandwich course at Wild Code School.

 <!---